cla-bit/PayStackEase/docs/source/applepay.rst

 .. important::

-    The :py:meth:`~paystackease.apis.apple_pay.ApplePayClientAPI.register_domain` method can only be called with one domain or subdomain at a time.
+    The ``register_domain()`` method can only be called with one domain or subdomain at a time.

+**Apple Pay Access**

-Ensure you have access to use the Apple Pay endpoint, else call Paystack Customer service.
+1. **Requirement**: To use the Apple Pay functionality, you must have access to the Apple Pay endpoint.
+2. **Verification**: If you're unsure about your access, please contact Paystack customer service for verification.
-If you are using this on a testing environment, and you don't see the Apple Pay channel to select, kindly move your project to a live environment, and follow this instruction on using the Apple Pay channel: https://paystack.com/docs/payments/apple-pay/
+3. **Testing Environment**: Apple Pay might not be available on your testing environment.
+If you're using a testing environment and don't see the Apple Pay channel as an option, switch to a live environment and follow these instructions: https://paystack.com/docs/payments/apple-pay/